hoangduytran/blender-manual/manual/modeling/meshes/primitives.rst

 Fill Type
    Set how the circle will be filled.

-   Triangle Fan
-      Fill with triangular faces which share a vertex in the middle.
+   :Triangle Fan: Fill with triangular faces which share a vertex in the middle.
-   N-gon
-      Fill with a single :term:`N-gon`.
+   :N-gon: Fill with a single :term:`N-gon`.
-   Nothing
-      Do not fill.
+   :Nothing: Do not fill.
 Creates only the outer ring of vertices.

 .. _bpy.ops.mesh.primitive_uv_sphere_add: